-Exercise such as walking, running, dancing, sports, and even sex, produce endorphins and help to reduce pain, stress, and anxiety.
+Exercise, such as walking, running, dancing, sports, and even sex, produces endorphins and helps to reduce pain, stress, and anxiety.
 Endorphins play a role in preventing symptoms of depression.

 Opiates trigger the same receptors in the brain that trigger the release of endorphins.
 The use of opiates produces a much stronger reaction, overtaking the role of endorphins.
 It has been noted that using naloxone and opiate-based drugs may inhibit natural endorphin release.

 The primary role of endorphins is to reduce pain, even minor pain.
 The healthy release of endorphins can be essential for mental health.
 Endorphin levels can vary based on a range of activities and behaviors.